 Also, I believe Jesus is not talking about helping to support professional beggars or people who could work and support themselves, but choose to do otherwise.
 I do not believe we are really helping them by enabling that lifestyle.
-Jesus here is talking about those who have a real need, regardless the reason.
+Jesus here is talking about those who have a real need, regardless of the reason.

 Giving in Secret

-Jesus primary instruction here is not that we should give.
+Jesus’ primary instruction here is not that we should give.
 Rather it is the method of our giving that he is concerned about.
 Our giving to the needy should be in secret rather than publically.
 I believe the expression to not let your right hand know what your left hand was doing was somewhat metaphorical and not to be taken literally.
 What he is reacting against are those who made a public show of their giving, seeking to impress others with their ‘godliness’.
 All they would get from it would be temporary public acclaim.
 And no reward from God.

 I believe what Jesus is telling me to do here is to give, when I see the need, without counting the cost.
 And without looking for a pat on the back.
 If someone else finds out, I will not lose my heavenly reward.
-Unless of course I was looking for a human pat on the back.
+Unless, of course, I was looking for a human pat on the back.
 My giving to the needy should be between me and God, as well as the one receiving the gift.
-Of course the ‘me’ in the previous sentence is sometimes plural, often including my wife in the decision.
+Of course, the ‘me’ in the previous sentence is sometimes plural, often including my wife in the decision.